MaaXYZ/MaaFramework/README_en.md

 ## Introduction

-**MaaFramework** is a next-generation software automation testing framework, completely rewritten and refined based on image recognition technology and the development experience of [MAA](https://github.com/MaaAssistantArknights/MaaAssistantArknights).
+**MaaFramework** is a next-generation automation black-box testing framework, completely rewritten and refined based on image recognition technology and the development experience of [MAA](https://github.com/MaaAssistantArknights/MaaAssistantArknights).

 It offers low-code simplicity while maintaining high extensibility.
-The framework aims to create a rich, leading-edge, and practical open-source library, empowering developers to easily write better test programs and promoting widespread use.
+The framework aims to create a rich, leading-edge, and practical open-source library, empowering developers to easily write better black-box test programs and promoting widespread use.

 ## Get Started